sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

 ##### Description (non-required)

-A label to help the user understand what the input represents
+A label to help the user understand what the input represents.

 ```json
 {